Hungary’s leader rebuked for opposing ‘mixed race’ society

 Orban accepted Hegedus’ resignation but dismissed her criticism in a response letter.

 “You can’t be serious about accusing me of racism after 20 years of working together,” he said.
-“You know best that my government follows a policy of zero tolerance when it comes to anti-Semitism and racism in Hungary.”
+“You know best that my government follows a policy of zero tolerance when it comes to antisemitism and racism in Hungary.”

 Orban will travel to the U.S. next week to address a gathering of conservative activists.
 Orban has become a hero to many on the American right for his push against immigration and LGBTQ rights.